pereznetworks/TD-Project9/README.md

               the app should have at least..

-                  a header component

-                    with a title,
+              a Home component: route '/'
+                 which loads the header, navbar, a search link and the gallery component

+              a Nav component: route of /navLink/:navLinkLabel
+                whose route is set to pick up a parameter, :navLinkLabel also loads the header, navbar and gallery components

+                loads the photos associated with the :navLinkLabel that was clicked from the Home route

+                    so each navlink, when selected, will also show the route... in the browser address bar

+                   the /navlinks/:navLinkLabel route will load
-                     loads the NavLinks
+                   the Nav component
+                    and then an if statement uses the :navLinkLabel param to decide which set of photos to pass to the gallery component

+              a Search component: route of /search
-                      with a link to load the search form
+                 with a search form
+                    also loads the header and gallery components passes the search results to the gallery component a new api call is made each time the form is submitted

-                  a nav component with a class of "main-nav" a sub-component
+            the Gallery itself is a re-useable component with a class of "photo-container"
-                         and a ul
-                          with 3 list items
-                          labeled Cats, Dogs, Computers

-                     a div sub-component with a class of "photo-container" the photo-container has 3 sub components
+              the photo-container has 3 sub components

-                        the Gallery itself
               the search results or photos to be displayed an h2 title
-                          demo has ul/li 4 thumbnail images
+              and loads the 24 images, in the set of photo... passed to it from either the Home, Nav or Search components

-                        a Gallery sub-component
+            a GalleryItem sub-component
               each img is displayed is an li
-                          apparently is needs to be
-                            a single reusable component
                 when iterating through each search result
                   to be used to render each img

-                        a div with a class of 'not-found' that should be hidden
+            a component, div with a class of 'not-found' if a path is invalid
-                           unless no results are found
-                           or a page not found error occurs
+               loads a custom 'page not found' error page

+           a component, div with a class of 'no-Results' if a search return no results
+              loads a custom 'no results' error page

       Step 4: Plan and Setup Routes

-          am a little unclear if the search form and the nav buttons should be rendered on the page at the same time
+        after 4 sets of photos loaded...

-            / : loads the header component
+            / : loads the Home component
-                sub components:
-                  with nav link button and a Search button may also include a logo, title, etc.. loads gallery component to show default set of sunset pics
+                set the 'Glaciers' navlink to active
+                and show the 'Glaciers' set of photos

-            /search : when searching for new categories of images. the search form will appear,
+            /search : when searching for new categories of images. make an flickr api call with query set to submitted input results are passed to the gallery component to be displayed
-                  replacing the nav component
-                  when search results are shown the nav compnent will show the button labels will change...
-                    to show the requested search categories
-                  loads gallery component to show default set of sunset pics but then does replace default results with search results

-            /nav/:navlink : loads a gallery of photos using a param reusable component is loaded to display pictures displaying photos from the nav component and search component used by home and search routes
+            /nav/:navlink : loads a the nav component form the home page or with-in the nav component itself... the photos object associated with the selected navLink are passed to the gallery component to be displayed

             /not found  : not found
-                only displayed when no results returned or 404 page not found
+                displays the page not found error if no matching routes

       Step 5: Verify flickr api call method is working